The first and simplest way I draw common trees, the cross section approach, as seen in the Jungle Stream.

 In this mini-series I explain my three methods of drawing trees.
 Each has its own place and purpose, this one being ideal for tightly-packed forests where the canopy would otherwise cover your map!

 This video features the Jungle Stream and Icy battle Site maps.
+Find them in the Downloads section below!

 About the author